ss22219/.Net-MVC-Blog/README.md

 Blog
 ====

-This solution is my first asp.net mvc application
+This solution is develop on Visul Studio 2012

 Install